 3. Shih Tzu

 Like the Pekingese, the Shih Tzu is a Chinese toy dog, bred to be an excellent companion and lap dog.
-During the Ming Dynasty, the Shih Tzu were the favorites among the aristocrats and noblemen of China.
+During the era of the Ming Dynasty, the Shih Tzu were the favorites among the aristocrats and noblemen of China.

 In terms of physical characteristics, the Shih Tzu has unique features.
 For instance, they have a distinctive underbite mouth where the upper jaw is smaller than the lower jaw.
 This cannot and should not be “fixed.”
-Owners appreciate this and love them for who they are.
+Accept these cute and adorable dogs for who they are.